There are over 3,000 species of bromeliads native to the American tropics.

 As with other botanical names, bromeliads are Genus name first followed by species or Cultivar name second..... i.e. Aechmea blanchetiana, Neoregelia compacta, Hohenbergia stellata.

-There are two basic types of bromeliads: epiphytic (grows on trees) and terrestrial (grows in the ground).
-Broms can also grow attached to rocks (saxicolous).
+There are two basic types of bromeliads: epiphytes (grow on trees) and terrestrial (grow in soil).
+Broms can also grow attached to rocks (lithophytes).

 Bromeliads require little care and are among the most pest-free types of plants.